AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-multi-device-login.md

 When you implement Agora Chat in your app, each user can log into their account on your chat network from up to four devices concurrently; all messages are automatically synchronized across all devices.
 You can also implement more advanced features with a few lines of code.

-This page shows you how to enable each user to send messages to themselves， kick out a logged in device, and synchronize group and contact changes between devices.
+This page shows you how to enable each user to send messages to themselves，kick out a logged in device, and synchronize group and contact changes between devices.

 ## Understand the tech